 Information on access hours for visits and research, and how to find us

 We are located at the Central Library in Copley Square, at 700 Boylston Street in Boston.
-Inside the library, we are located on the ground floor of the McKim Building, on the north side of the Courtyard and near the Glass Elevator of the Johnson Building.
+Inside the library, we are located on the ground floor of the McKim Building, on the west side of the Courtyard and near the Glass Elevator of the Boylston Street Building.
 Look for arrows to the Leventhal Map Center in the library’s wayfinding signs.
-Note that the McKim building also features the Map Room Café, which is a restaurant and bar that is not associated with the Map Center.
+Note that the McKim Building also features the Map Room Café, which is a restaurant and bar that is not associated with the Map Center.

-Bicycle racks are available near the library at the corner of Blagden Street and Dartmouth Street, and along the west side of the Johnson Building on Exeter Street.
-A Bluebikes station is located on the corenr of Dartmouth Street and Boylston Street.
+Bicycle racks are available near the library at the corner of Blagden Street and Dartmouth Street near the McKim Building, and along the west side of the Boylston Street Building on Exeter Street.
+A Bluebikes station is located on the corner of Dartmouth Street and Boylston Street.

 Limited street parking is available in the Back Bay neighborhood.
 Nearby hotels and shopping centers in Copley Square also offer paid garage parking.

 The library is located just two blocks from the southwestern corner of the Public Garden.
 It is 0.9 mi (1.4 km) from the starting point of the Freedom Trail in Boston Common.